jpdacunha/liferay-imex/README.md

 ## 1.4.3 Version
  - Compatibility with DXP 7.4u22

-# 1.4.3 Version
+## 1.4.5 Version
- - Implementing check all in IMEX GUI
+ - Implementing check all in IMEX GUI and passing selecxted importers and esporters to Rest API
  - Adding sort feature to /importers / exportes Rest API